simon-mo/R1-Benchmark/README.md

 * vLLM: `VLLM_USE_FLASHINFER_SAMPLER=1`.
   * vLLM\_EP: `--enable-expert-parallel`
 * SGL: `--enable-dp-attention --dp-size 8`, `SGL_ENABLE_JIT_DEEPGEMM=1`.
 (DP and DeepEP are also attempted, see LOG.md)
+  * Important: SGLang needs to warm up the DEEPGEMM JIT kernels.
+So the very first run will be slow.
+    You need to run the full sweep once, discard the result, and run the sweep again to get the final result.
 * TRT-LLM: complicated.
 See `trt.md`.
 TL;DR: overlap scheduler, ep8, tp8.

 # Usage